 The main functions of the R.L.H.S. are:

-A series of outside visits to places of interest in and around our area once a week in June and July.
-Link
+A series of outside visits to places of interest in and around our area once a week in June and into July.

 Research and Investigations